 Well, the government exercise is going on, I guess.

-Then there's this moon thing.
+And then there's this moon thing.

 I don't know.

-So, now it's September.
+So now it's September.

-Somebody taking pot shots at vehicles on I-10 in Arizona.
+Okay, so Arizona, nastiness, sign of the time, somebody taking pot shots at vehicles on I-10 in Arizona.

-What the hell's going on that people would, uh, sit there with a rifle and take shots at cars?
+What the hell is going on that people would sit there with a rifle and take shots at cars, you know, shattering windows and stuff like that.

-One 13-year-old hurt by A shattered window and eventually somebody will die, of course.
+One 13-year-old hurt by a shattered window, and eventually somebody will die, of course.

 Crazy.